 Though it was a fun experience going on that first date, our distances living apart did not allow much to develop.
 Unfortunately, she developed a cancer and died before graduating from high school.

 Woodrow Wilson High School was a good experience for me, for the 10th, 11th and 12th grades.
 In the 10th and 11th grade years, I served in the Army ROTC Corps.
 That high school, we were told, was unique, in that it was the only public high school in the United States that had required Army ROTC for all male students who did not have some medical or other reason to be exempted.
 No one there had ever heard of a conscientious objector, so that status was not an element!
 For my senior year, that military requirement was discontinued, so I waved the third-year service.
 The major motivation to waive the service was that to be an officer, you needed to be in your senior year and you needed to have attended at least one of the ROTC Summer Camps at near-by Lake Dallas.
-I had not attended those camps, because I held down full time jobs at the Wyatt Food Stores in the Summers!
+I had not attended those camps, because I held down full time jobs at the Wyatt Food Stores in the cummers!
 I did not want to be in the senior year where most of my peers were officers and I was not!
 Mr. G. L. ŅPopÓ Ashburn was the high school principal my sophomore and junior years.
 HeÕd been the only principal since its beginning in 1928.
-His 1956 Retirement coincided with the merger of the Pleasant Grove Independent School District into the Dallas Independent School District.
+His 1956 Retirement coincided with the merger of the Pleasant Grove Independent School District (where our church and many of our friends were) into the Dallas Independent School District.
 The popular Superintendent of the PGISD was Mr. Dale Brown was made WWW Principal my senior year.

 One of the course choices offered us was to take Spanish or Latin foreign language.
 My immediate attraction was to take Spanish, because there were many Spanish speaking people in Dallas and in Texas!
 However, with my motherÕs double major in college being in Latin and Greek, she insisted that my choice be the Latin offering!
 My enthusiasm for taking Latin was sufficiently low that my grades were not the best!
 Later, I would learn that taking the Latin did have a worthy benefit for me.
 After becoming a college student, introduction to some of the bigger words in college enabled the Latin experience to give me a good idea about the meaning of those new big words!